circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 The following high-level steps will enable you to publish your first orb:

-1. Claim a namespace (assuming you don't yet have one), eg:
+1. Claim a namespace (assuming you don't yet have one):

 `circleci namespace create sandbox github CircleCI-Public`

+In this example we are creating the `sandbox` namespace, which will be linked to the GitHub organization `CircleCI-Public`.

 **Note** Namespaces cannot be removed or renamed once you have claimed a namespace.